What are the qualifications for membership?

 The association's constitution should specify members' eligibility to vote.

-The constitution must make provision for the various resolutions that may be voted on by postal or electronic ballot and whether members are entitled to vote by proxy at general meetings.
+The constitution must make provision for the kinds of resolutions that may be voted on by postal ballot or electronic ballot and if members are entitled to vote by proxy at general meetings.

 Can non-financial members vote at the annual general meeting?